 - There’s a formula for posts.

-- It will take too much energy to improve as a writer.
+- It will take too much energy to study syntax, grammar, and revise our post.

 Dull and Repetitive?
 Wait a Day to Post

 Like all of us, some days, I have limited resources, whether it’s time or energy.
 I didn’t sleep well the other night.
-My cat, Jackson, decided that my feet were easy prey, attacked them, and woke me up several times.
+Jackson, my cat, decided that my feet were easy prey, attacked them, and woke me up several times.